neutrons/data_workflow/docs/developer/instruction/build.rst

     * ``reporting.reporting_app.settings.prod`` for production

 The environment variables ``LDAP_SERVER_URI`` and ``LDAP_DOMAIN_COMPONENT`` are shown above with no-op values.
-Senior developers can provide the values to use, then the developer setup can work with NSD's LDAP instance.
+Senior developers can provide the values to use, then the developer setup can work with Neutron Scattering Division's (NSD) LDAP instance.

 Special users
 -------------